 “Support for the internal operations of the Web site or online service,” as defined in 16 C.F.R.
 312.2, means activities necessary for the site or service to maintain or analyze its functioning; perform network communications; authenticate users or personalize content; serve contextual advertising or cap the frequency of advertising; protect the security or integrity of the user, website, or online service; ensure legal or regulatory compliance; or fulfill a request of a child as permitted by § 312.5(c)(3) and (4).
-Persistent identifiers collected for the sole purpose of providing support for the internal operations of the website or online service do not require parental consent, so long as no other personal information is collected and the persistent identifiers are not used or disclosed to contact a specific individual, including through behavioral advertising; to amass a profile on a specific individual; or for any other purpose.
+The Commission has separately noted that encompassed within the activities necessary for the site or service to maintain or analyze its functioning are intellectual property protection, payment and delivery functions, spam protection, optimization, statistical reporting, and debugging.
+See 2013 Statement of Basis and Purpose, 78 Fed Reg.
+3972, 3981.
+Persistent identifiers collected for the sole purpose of providing support for the internal operations of the website or online service do not require parental notice or consent, so long as no other personal information is collected and the persistent identifiers are not used or disclosed to contact a specific individual, including through behavioral advertising; to amass a profile on a specific individual; or for any other purpose.

 6. Can both a child-directed website and a third-party plug-in that collect persistent identifiers from users of that child-directed site rely on the Rule’s exception for “support for internal operations”?